hannahlspencer/EventSwipe/README.md

-# This is my README
+# EventSwipe
+Current version: Buzzard

+EventSwipe is a simple Java application for recording attendance at events.